-- a.
-Explore science and reading in the OST space. - b.
-Utilize the 5Es instructional method to facilitate science activities in OST. - c.
-Identify key components of a read aloud in the OST setting.
+- d.
+Describe ways of incorporating science and reading activities into the OST space. - e.
+Explain how to use the 5E's instructional method to facilitate science activities in OST. - f.
+Demonstrate the key components of a read aloud in the OST setting.